ashish7515/Billing-System-Backend/README.md

 ### Additional Notes
 - If you're adding a new customer, use `POST /api/customers/` to create their profile.
 If the customer is already registered, you can find them in our database using a simple GET request.

-That should cover everything you need to know to get started with our API!
-If you have any questions, feel free to reach out.